 When the business goes out of stock, they place an order from their supplier, placing a partial deposit for the order.
 The rest of the payment happens as the stock ships from the supplier.
 The lead time of 90 days remains the same, so the business has a significant amount of time before they receive the stock and can start fulfilling orders.

-While payments are going out to the supplier for the new stock order, sales are coming in from customers for those products that have not yet been fulfilled.
+While payments are going out to the supplier for the new stock order, sales are coming in from customers which allows them to reserve units from the incoming shipment.

-In addition, there is an assumption that, once stock is received in the warehouse, sales will increase even more, increasing the cadence at which cash flows into the business.
+In addition, there is an assumption that sales will increase even more once the stock arrives at the warehouse, speeding up the cadence at which cash flows into the business.

 The amount of time the business is out of cash is much reduced, compared to the typical sales cycle, where products are not sold until they are received.